carstenpiepel/bdt-pro-samples/README.md

 This Python module provides convenience functions for working with Spark from ArcGIS Pro.

-7. Clone the Spark Esri GitHub repository and install it into the `bdt3` conda environment.
+7. Clone the Spark Esri GitHub repository and install it into the `bdt3` conda environment by running these commands from the Python command prompt, making sure that `bdt` is the active conda environment.
 It doesn't really matter where you clone the repository.
 The following commands wlll clone it into a folder called `repos` in the user's home directory.
 You can change this location to your liking.
-Make sure you execute the last line which will actually install the module into the conda environment.

 ```commandline
 mkdir ~\repos